FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/kunpeng_platform_compiles_and_runs_fisco-bcos-2.6.0.md

 cp ~/nodes/127.0.0.1/sdk/* conf

 # Modify Profile
 # If there is no port conflict, copy the configuration file directly.
-Otherwise, modify the network.peers configuration item in config.toml to the corresponding channel port.
+Otherwise, modify the network.peers configuration item in config.toml to the corresponding channel port
 $ cp conf/config-example.toml conf/config.toml
 ```